Apprenticeships help you recruit new talent into your business and increase the skills and capabilities of your people.

 Government funding is available to support training and employers can also potentially access a government incentive of £1,000 if they recruit a new Apprentice aged 16-18.

-The national minimum wage for apprentices is £3.70 an hour.
-This is a 5.7% increase on the previous £3.50 an hour, above UK inflation.
+The national minimum wage for apprentices is £4.15 an hour.
 This rate applies to apprentices under 19 and those aged 19 or over who are in their first year.
 Apprentices must be paid at least the national minimum wage rate if they’re an apprentice aged 19 or over and have completed their first year.

-✔️ Our average salary for Apprenticeship recruitment has also increased from £188.09 to £224.35 per week, meaning our vacancies are paying £87.45 per week on average more than the National Minimum Wage for Apprenticeships
+✔️ The average salary for Apprentices paid by the employers we support is £189.96 per week, meaning our vacancies are paying £53.46 per week on average more than the National Minimum Wage for Apprenticeships

-✔️ Our biggest area for growth is Engineering / Manufacturing based on recruitment in 2018/19
+✔️ Our biggest area for growth is Engineering / Manufacturing and Childcare based on recruitment in 2018/19

 Traineeships attract and develop the potential of the next generation